chisophugis/lbd/source/globalvar.rst

 As mentioned just before, all global variables allocated in sdata or sbss sections which is addressable by 16 bits + $gp in compile/link time (address binding in compile time).
-It equal to offset+GOT where GOT is the base address for global variable and offset is 16 bits.
+It's equal to offset+GOT where GOT is the base address for global variable and offset is 16 bits.
 Now, according the following Cpu0InstrInfo.td definition,